Why the Luna is tuned in its own scales, and whats the difference to common handpan scales?

 the tonic - octave - fifth - the second ( wich we calculated as fifth from the fifth )

-Now that we understand this, we can look on how the 12 notes in western music are created - they are all created as fifth from the fifth from the fifth from the fifth from the fifth.... here is the complete fifths series beginning with C, followed by the fifth of C, G followed by the fifth of G, D etc.
+Now that we understand this, we can see how the 12 notes are created in Western music - they are all created as a fifth from the fifth from the fifth from the fifth from the fifth.... here is the complete series of fifths that begins with C, followed by the fifth of C = G followed by the fifth of G = D etc..

-C -> G -> D -> D -> D -> A -> E -> B -> Gb -> Db -> Ab -> Eb -> Bb -> F -> C
+C -> G -> D -> D -> D -> A -> E -> E -> B -> Gb -> Db -> Ab -> Eb -> Eb -> Bb -> F -> C

-So we have multiples of 1.5 also to write as 1.5^2 ( 1.5 x 1.5)
+So we have multiples of 1.5 which we can also write as a superscript 1.5^2 ( 1.5 x 1.5).

 What are the solutions?

-The difference between those two is the so called "pythagorean comma" wich is : 129,75 - 128 = 1,75
+The difference between these two is the so-called "Pythagorean comma" which is calculated as follows: 129.75 - 128 = 1.75

-So 1,75 : 12 = 0.145 on each of the 12 interval steps to reach a perfect octave.
+So 1.75 : 12 = 0.145 on each of the 12 interval steps to achieve a perfect octave.